The closest a recording has come to live.

 Can I trade up to a Phoenix later?

 Yes.
-Lifetime trade-up applies one hundred percent of your purchase price toward any higher Lautsänger tier — including the Phoenix Set room system — within twenty-four months.
+The trade-up program applies 100% of your purchase price toward any higher Lautsänger model — including the Phoenix Sound System — within 12 months.

 Begin your 30-day trial.